User Guide¶

 Specifies if attribution should create or update a

-string value from a generated file at runtime, rather than needing to update the version string in multiple places:# generated by attribution __version__ = "1.2.3"
+__version__.pyfile when initializing the project or tagging new versions.
+This enables the option of importing and setting the common__version__string value from a generated file at runtime, rather than needing to update the version string in multiple places:project/__version__.py:¶# generated by attribution __version__ = "1.2.3"

 For projects using mechanisms like

-, or that prefer to not have a managed__version__.py
+setuptools_scm, or that prefer to not have a managed__version__.pyfile, this value should be set tofalse.

 Alternative Packaging¶